codefordenver/code-for-denver-site/src/markdown/projects.md

-Code for Denver partnered with organizations on these projects last year:</br>
+Code for Denver partnered with organizations on these projects last year:

 - **Owlet**
 A web based platform for middle schoolers and their teachers to explore coding and multimedia through